valsamovich/valsamovich/README.md

 # vsamov

-Static website, build with html, css and javascript.
+Static website, build with html, css, and javascript.